 Just a handful of years ago, options for vegan cheese were severely limited.
 Most (if not all) cheese alternatives were more akin in taste and texture to a pencil eraser than actual cheese.
 But there’s a veritable revolution happening in the plant-based cheese world, thanks, in large part to increasing consumer demand.
 And manufacturers are working hard to keep up with that demand.

 “If you’re making a subpar product, it’s going to get demolished in the marketplace because there are so many really good [cheeses] out there that are keeping manufacturers on their toes,” says Morris.
 “Not only is vegan cheese more widely available than ever, it’s also better than ever.”

 So, what accounts for this industry growth?
-No surprises here: According to Maitland, Morris, Weston, and other plant-based connoisseurs, it’s a mix of heightened awareness about how our eating habits impact the planet and the inherent cruelty of the dairy industry.
+No surprises here: According to Maitland, Morris, Weston, and other plant-based connoisseurs, it’s a mix of heightened awareness about how our plant-based eating habits may positively impact the planet and the inherent cruelty of the dairy industry.
 And, crucially, many people simply can’t comfortably digest dairy.
 “There’s a lot of growth out there because so much of the population has some kind of dairy sensitivity or they’re 100 percent allergic,” says Maitland.
 “People are becoming more educated about health and nutrition, as well as the environment and animal welfare.”

 This trend will only lead to more—and better—vegan cheese manufacturers, says Weston, who notes that, as Americans continue to scale back on dairy, “more and more opportunities are being created for plant-based cheeses that deliver on the cheese experience without the allergenicity, nutritional, and sustainability drawbacks of animal-based cheeses.”